 Alongside their other subjects, all pupils receive a programme of Wellbeing which complements the academic curriculum.
 Wellbeing occupies a single period every week, with occasional extended lectures.
 Topics include health education, relationships and sex education, study skills, citizenship, environmental education and careers.
-Full details of this curriculum are available from the school office via <a href="mailto:em
+Full details of this curriculum are available from the school office via email.